janmonschke/aweekinthewoods/content/blog/scotland/isle-of-arran-coastal-way/index.md

 ### <a name="section6"></a>Day 6: Lagg to Kildonan 🚌 Whiting Bay to Lamlash (17km)

 The morning of the 6th day we could take it super easy because we had to time the rest of the day to the tides.
-We opted for the route along the coast to get to seee **Black Cave** which is only accessible at low tide.
+We opted for the route along the coast to get to see **Black Cave** which is only accessible at low tide.
 A long breakfast of porridge with banana and dark chocolate later, we headed out to hike along the beautiful beaches.

 ![Walking on sand beach](./images/06-walking-on-sand-beach.jpg)
-<span class="image-caption">Walking on sand beach</span>
+<span class="image-caption">Beautiful walk on sand beach in the morning</span>

-Ailsa Craig - island

-Black Cave

-Coffee pot

-forest with waterfalls

-midge-infested grassy patch before Whiting Bay
+This section is described as the most challenging one of the entire hike and it did live up to its expectations.
+It starts off with long walks on sand which is quite exhausting by itself.
+Then the path turns into a sea of boulders that we had to wal on for the next couple of kilometers.
+If you don't feel like taking this route, you can opt for a route more inland along the street.

 ![Walking on rocks with backpacks](./images/06-rocky-section-before-the-cave.jpg)
 <span class="image-caption">Walking on rocks with backpacks</span>

+It is impossible to miss Black Cave along the way.
+Its massive opening and the rock formations inside make for an impressive sight.
+We took the opportunity to explore the cave a bit, rest on the stones in front, observe the seals and bask in the sun ourselves.
+We knew we had to continue on those awkward boulders for quite a bit longer so we made sure to take a long enough rest.

 ![View from inside of Black Cave](./images/06-view-from-inside-black-cave.jpg)
 <span class="image-caption">View from inside of Black Cave</span>